-|The Trick Of The Mind - Programming & Algorithmic Thought|
+|The Trick Of The Mind|

 |Written by Mike James|

 Page 1 of 5

 The Trick Of The Mind - Programming & ComputationalThought

-It isn't quite high science like mathematics; it isn't high art like poetry; and it isn't purely an artisanal craft.
+Programming is a strange activity in the modern world.
+It isn't quite high science like mathematics; it isn't high art like poetry; and it isn't a purely artisanal craft.
 Because it is so involved with computers and computer language, you can make the mistake of thinking that programming is just the ability to write programs for computers.
-It is more than this, but you can also learn to program just by mastering a programming language.
-While does qualify you as a programmer, it doesn't necessarily confer understanding of the deeper ideas and techniques that the real foundations of what you are doing.
+It is more than this, but you can learn to program just by mastering a programming language.
+While that does qualify you as a programmer, it doesn't necessarily confer understanding of the deeper ideas and techniques that are the real foundations of what you are doing.

+This is very strange and there are no obvious parallels in any other sphere or endeavor.
 It is as if you could learn to solve quadratic equations by learning the language of algebra, but without having any understanding of math.
 Some people are of the opinion that our current education system does actually achieve this.
-To sum this up:

 You can learn to program by just doing it, but this doesn't mean you have any insight into what you are doing.